ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/overview.markdown

 ### PostgreSQL Port

-* To connect RavenDB, your clients need not only its URL but also its PostgreSQL **Port** number.
+* To connect RavenDB, your clients need not only its **URL** but also its PostgreSQL **Port** number.
   By default, the port number is *5433*.
-* To use another port, add the following line to your settings.json file, with a port number of your choice:
+* To use a different port, add the following line to your settings.json file, with a port number of your choice:
   {CODE-BLOCK:json}
 "Integrations.PostgreSQL.Port": 5433